MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P08-Adding-Notes/content.md

       }
     }

-The above code is identical to the previous implementation of `prepareForSegue()` except that we are now adding the new note to the `notes` array in List Notes View Controller.
+The above code is identical to the previous implementation of `prepareForSegue()` except that we are now adding the new note to the `notes` array in List Notes Table View Controller.

 1. Since a segue is like a link between two view controllers, you can access both the source and destination view controllers of a segue using the `sourceViewController` and `destinationViewController` properties.
 Notice that we must forcefully cast the property to the correct type.
-Since we are segueing to the List Notes View Controller, the `destinationViewController` property has type `ListNotesViewController`.
+Since we are segueing to the List Notes Table View Controller, the `destinationViewController` property has type `ListNotesViewController`.
 (The `sourceViewController` property would have type `DisplayNoteViewController`.)

 2. We are adding the new note to the `notes` array.